ardalis/ApiEndpoints/README.md

 ### How do I use shared routing conventions?

-~~If you want to create a common route template for all or some subset of your Endpoints, simply create a BaseEndpoint of your own that inherits from `Ardalis.Api.Endpoints.BaseEndpoint` and add a `[Route]` attribute to it.~~
+If you want to create a common route template for all or some subset of your Endpoints, simply create a EndpointBaseSync of your own that inherits from `Ardalis.Api.Endpoints.EndpointBaseSync` and add a `[Route]` attribute to it.

 After refactoring to use the fluent generics pattern, there is no longer a way to use a base class for a default route.
 Instead, you should define your routes as constants which you can store in a central file or in each Request DTO (the sample shows this approach).